+Timely Access to Services for Underserved Populations Strategy.
 Additional information, including the detailed demographics of those from underserved populations who are referred to treatment and PEI services, is included in the supplemental confidential file.

-• The Stigma and Discrimination Reduction Project made no referrals of underserved populations to PEI or behavioral health treatment.
+The Stigma and Discrimination Reduction Project made no referrals of underserved populations to PEI or behavioral health treatment.

-The following are ways in which SJCBHS and the Outreach for Increasing Recognition of Early Signs of Mental Illness Project encourages access to services and follow through.
+Encouraging Access to Services and Follow Through The following are ways in which SJCBHS and the Outreach for Increasing Recognition of Early Signs of Mental Illness Project encourages access to services and follow through.